Eco-Friendly Air Conditioning in Adelaide

 - Opt for an Evaporative Cooler

 Instead of purchasing an air conditioner you can opt for an evaporative cooler.
 They bring warm air in from the outside and reduce its temperature dramatically via a wet padded mat.
 Evaporative coolers are cheaper to run and actually improve the air quality in your home.
+If you are interested in evaporative cooling, see our page for more information.

 - Seal your home